Note

 Note that FA should be interpreted carefully.
 It may be an indication of the density of packing of fibers in a voxel, and the amount of myelin wrapping these axons, but it is not always a measure of “tissue integrity”.
 For example, FA may decrease in locations in which there is fanning of white matter fibers, or where more than one population of white matter fibers crosses.

-print('Computing anisotropy measures (FA, MD, RGB)')
+print("Computing anisotropy measures (FA, MD, RGB)")

-from dipy.reconst.dti import fractional_anisotropy, color_fa
+from dipy.reconst.dti import color_fa, fractional_anisotropy

 FA = fractional_anisotropy(tenfit.evals)